-Section 9901.923(b) says that exceptions may be filed "based on the arbitrator's failure to properly consider the Department's national security mission or to comply with applicable NSPS regulations and DoD issuances."
+251. Section 9901.923(b) says that exceptions may be filed "based on the arbitrator's failure to properly consider the Department's national security mission or to comply with applicable NSPS regulations and DoD issuances."
 Notwithstanding that the mission is the interest of every employee, not just management, management has the latitude to define the mission in whatever way it wants in order to overturn an arbitrator's award.
 Also, DoD issuances, if not subject to rulemaking, should not be accorded such deference.

-Section 9901.924(c): The ability to use official time for representational matters should not be restricted, especially in hearings before the board.
-(After all, the board will now be settling just about every representational matter there is, if the proposed regulations become final as written.)
+261. Section 9901.924(c): The ability to use official time for representational matters should not be restricted, especially in hearings before the board, since the board will now be settling just about every representational matter if the proposed regulations become final as written.

-Respectfully submitted,
+Respectfully submitted, R. Knapp New Jersey

-J. R. Hubbard Pennsylvania